gauniverseorg/ga-docs/docs/Tutorials/data.md

 ## Operations on Datamodels

 Now you have an Enum, and a data table and you are probably wondering how can I add data to the data model?
-There are many ways to add the data and you can find it in the documentation but for now we will go about how we add the data from a page
+There are many ways to add the data and you can find it in the documentation but for now we will go about how we add the data from a page.

 For this example, we assume that you have already made a data object that has 3 data fields, two for string and for an integer value.
-We also assume that the page is empty and has nothing except the base grid
+We also assume that the page is empty and has nothing except the base grid.

 1. Navigate to the page where you want your data table
 2. Open the AppBuilder by clicking F2